 In 1956 there were a little under 100 runners on the “Up Run” that started in Durban and made its way to Pietermaritzburg some 89kms (about 55 miles) away over some very punishing terrain and as I stood and watched the runners make their way through Pinetown I was captivated and without hesitation I said to my father that when I was “big” I was going to run the race!
 I had to wait until 1968 before I had the opportunity to run it for the first time.

 During the second half of 1999 I went in search of any runner who had been to more Comrades that I had and after a lot of searching I came across just one and that was Brian Swart, who is well known in the Comrades world of Pietermaritzburg and who has in fact put together the Comrades history in the Comrades website.
-He has attended 4 more than I have.
-If there are any other people who have attended Comrades more times I would love to hear from them.
+He has attended 4 more than I have (at the time of writing this).
+If there are any other people who have attended Comrades more times than either Brian or me I would love to hear from them.

 My credentials as far as Comrades are concerned are that I have run 14 of them.
 I have been a helper to friends of mine who have run when I was not running.
 I have served on the organising committee, I have worked for a radio station reporting “live” into sports and news bulletins for 18 years.
 I have worked as stadium announcer for over 10 years and in the years in between I have enjoyed simply being a spectator watching the race from the side of the road or from the VIP lounge at the finish.
 I have travelled with international runners on the tour busses in the days prior to race day taking these foreign visiting runners over the route, and in 2018 I was part of the seconding team of the winning woman, Ann Ashworth, (although I played a small part given the speed she was running at!) so not much I haven’t done and I have loved every aspect of my involvement.